pocc/pcapgraph/README.md

 PcapGraph takes packet captures and creates a bar graph out of the start/end timestamps.
 If the --compare option is used, packet captures are compared packet by packet to find what percentage of traffic is the same.
+A list of files, directories, and any combination thereof can be specified.
 ## Use case
 ### Scenario
 * You have a bunch of packet captures all from multiple interfaces on a